-Starting May 1, 2022, probationary police officers start at $71,270 (night shift) with subsequent cost of living raises of 3% in 2023, 2% in 2024, 2% in 2025, and 4% in 2026.
+Starting May 1, 2023, probationary Police Officers start at $73,408 (Night shift) with subsequent cost of living wages at 2% in 2024, 2% in 2025 and 4% in 2026.
 In addition to the base salary, the City of Belleville offers ample opportunities for overtime work and pay.
 Belleville officers are also allowed to live within 45 miles from the city limits of Belleville.

 Officers start with a generous vacation package, health insurance for them, dependents, and/or families, and pension benefits for retirement.
 The Belleville Police Department also offers tuition reimbursement (books included) up to a Master’s Degree.
 Officers receive a higher rate of pay for college education.